djfr/devopsflex-automation/docs/New-AzureSQLDbOwner.md

 # New-AzureSQLDbOwner

 ## SYNOPSIS
-Generes a user/password pair for Azure SQL authentication and adds that user as a dbowner for the target database.
+Generates a user/password pair for Azure SQL authentication and adds that user as a dbowner for the target database.

 ## SYNTAX